Ultomiris®

 What is Ultomiris®?

-Ultomiris® (ravulizumab-cwvz) is a long-acting C5 complement inhibitor used to treat certain rare, complement-mediated diseases, including paroxysmal nocturnal hemoglobinuria (PNH) and atypical hemolytic uremic syndrome (aHUS).
+Ultomiris® (ravulizumab-cwvz) is a long-acting C5 complement inhibitor used to treat rare complement-mediated disorders such as paroxysmal nocturnal hemoglobinuria (PNH) and atypical hemolytic uremic syndrome (aHUS).

-Ultomiris® is classified as a humanized monoclonal antibody — a specially engineered type of antibody designed to be less likely to trigger an immune response when given to humans.
+It is a humanized monoclonal antibody — a type of laboratory-engineered antibody designed to reduce the likelihood of immune reactions when administered to humans.

 How much does Ultomiris® cost?

-Ultomiris® cost can vary depending on several factors including insurance status and insurance provider.
-Our team at Rocky Mountain MS Clinic are committed to lowering costs and improving access for our patients.
+Ultomiris® cost can vary depending on insurance provider and coverage.
+Our team at Rocky Mountain MS Clinic is committed to helping patients access affordable treatment and individualized financial support.

-We work with virtually all leading commercial insurance providers in the greater Intermountain region, including Aetna, Anthem, Blue Cross Blue Shield, Cigna, DMBA, EMI Health, Humana, PEHP Health & Benefits, Select Health, as Tricare, as well as Medicaid and Medicare.
+We work with nearly all major commercial insurers in the Rocky Mountain region, including Aetna, Anthem, Blue Cross Blue Shield, Cigna, Humana, PEHP, Select Health, Tricare, and others, as well as Medicaid and Medicare.

 Why Patients Choose Rocky Mountain Infusion Center to Receive Their Ultomiris® Infusion: